 feature request in omdclient.
 I say "something resembling" because it's

 far shy of an actual feature request tool:

 The same file is in our local copy (git@cms-git:omdclient).
 I

 don't know how maintaining this package fits into the current world.

 If you have cycles to hack on it, please feel free to do so!

-#2 Updated by Gerard Bernabeu Altayo about 5 years ago
+#2 Updated by Gerard Bernabeu Altayo over 5 years ago

 Another example on why the current is a very bad operational behaviour is that when setting nodes on and off repair status we update the ENC, this causes the node to be reinventorized thus it loses all its checks...